Are you a guitarist confused about your nails? Here's the complete guide using fingernails to play fingerstyle guitar.

-However, if you do choose to play fingerstyle with nails, here is what you need to know.
+But to maintain them you will need some habits.
+If you do choose to play fingerstyle with nails, here is what you need to know.

 Do You Need Long Fingernails To Play Fingerstyle Guitar?

+No, it's not necessary to have long nails to play fingerstyle.
 Although many fingerstyle guitar players have long nails, you can successfully finger pick with very short or with no nails at all.

-If you have short nails, you can still play fingerstyle guitar effectively.
-Shorter fingernails require less care and are less prone to breakage than longer nails.
+I prefer shorter fingernails because they require less care and are less prone to breakage than longer nails.

-You will either have to find a solution with artificial nails or adapt to playing with an unfamiliar nail length.
+In addition, if you are used to playing guitar with long nails and one of your fingernails breaks, you will either have to find a solution with artificial nails or adapt to playing with an unfamiliar nail length.

 How Long Should Your Fingernails Be For Fingerstyle Guitar?

-Guitarists often keep their fingernails quite long.
 Long fingernails have the added advantage of better volume and better tone quality.

 How To Shape Your Nails for Fingerstyle Guitar

-Use a nail file to shape your nails into a smooth curve that follows the natural shape of your fingertip.
+If you are just starting to play fingerstyle guitar, use a nail file to shape your nails into a smooth curve that follows the natural shape of your fingertip.

 If the centre of your nail points downward, you'll want to eliminate that part of the fingernail by filing straight across the centre of the nail.

 Be cognizant of the area of the nail that enters in contact with the string.
-This is the part of the nail that should be perfectly smooth in order to improve contact with the string.
+This is the part of the nail that should be perfectly smooth.

-Use a nail file or fine grit sandpaper (1600) to make the fingernails the desired length.
-In Play Fingerstyle Guitar Now! you will see my exact technique for filing your fingernails to the correct shape.
+In my premium online course Play Fingerstyle Guitar Now!, you will see my exact technique for filing your fingernails to the correct shape.

 How Do I Strengthen Fingernails For Fingerstyle Guitar?

-If you choose to play fingerstyle guitar with nails, even with very short ones, you will need to consider maintenance.
 Playing metal stringed guitar, as is often the case in fingerstyle guitar, will wear down the fingernails faster than with nylon strings.

 Fortunately, fingernail maintenance for fingerstyle guitar is relatively easy.
 The simplest thing is to protect your nails and avoid situations where they may shatter or become cracked.

-Does Nail Polish Help Strengthen Your Fingernails?
+What Products Help Strengthen Fingernails?

 Using nail polish is a terrible idea if you want to care and maintain your nails for fingerstyle guitar.
 The lack of moisture and oxygen caused by painting over your nails will weaken them over the long term.